karthequian/ecommerce/README.md

 * Catalog: Services to view all of the items available in the store catalog.
 * Users: Services for a user to be able to login, and access their profiles
 * Cart: Services for a user to add specific items from the Catalog to a cart.
-* Checkout: Services that allows a user to checkout with
+* Checkout: Services that allows a user to checkout and recieve an order confirmation.

 ### Must Haves:
 #### User